clorbiecke/Spatial_Partitioning_Python/README.md

 Analyzes some 2D spatial partitioning methods.

 # TODO:
+- [ ] PhysicsObject must have a rect bounds for use in tree
 - [ ] Quad Tree
    - [ ] create Quad Tree data structure
    - [ ] create dynamic Quad Tree